Meet the OPP Instructors

 Background: Jennifer is an academic coach In Academic Learning Services at the University of Oregon, and owner of Strong Leadership, LLC.
 A professional facilitator since 1991, Jen specializes in experiential training techniques, helping groups and their members build relationships and improve their communication, leadership and problem solving skills while having fun learning together.
 Prior to starting her own company, Jen built and managed the Spencer Butte Challenge Course in Eugene, Oregon.
 A native Oregonian, her main interests include hiking, climbing and recreating with her husband and two dogs.

-Anne Borland - adjunct instructor
+Anne Borland - career non-tenure track faculty

 From: originally from Philadelphia, Pennsylvania (converted Oregonian since 1986)

 Responsibilities: Anne teaches Rock Climbing 1 and 2 at our indoor climbing wall, as well as Mountainering.

 Background: Anne works as a graphic designer, experiential educator and outdoor instructor and holds degrees in telecommunications and film, and graphic design.
 She contracts as an outdoor instructor, ropes course facilitator and freelance artist.
 In her spare time and spare change Anne loves to wander the globe, although more currently the neighborhood, in search of new and exciting adventures and images.